boryspaulewicz/bhsdtr/Readme.md

 intensity) on the &gamma; parameters may have a reasonably intuitive interpretation.

-The two new simple link functions are *experimental*, in particular the default priors are not well calibrated yet, meaning that some tweaking may be necessary to achieve efficient sampling.
-The default values of the gamma_sd (fixed effects specification) and the gamma_scale (random effects specification) are now set to 2, but this is based on a small number of test with real datasets.
+The two new simple link functions *preserve the ordering of the criteria and at the same time allow for individual criteria effects*, which was arguably the main contribution of the bhsdtr package in its previous version.
+However, the new functions are *experimental* - the default priors are not well calibrated yet, meaning that some tweaking may be necessary to achieve efficient sampling.
+The default values of the gamma_sd (fixed effects specification) and the gamma_scale (random effects specification) are now set to 2, but this is based on a small number of test with real datasets and does not lead to consistently good performance (at present the softmax link function is much more well-behaved).

 In order to use the new link functions the appropriate name has to be specified when calling the *make_stan_data*, *make_stan_model*, and